e-mehegan/EmilyMehegan_T2A2/README.md

 <u><ul><b>DATABASE RELATIONSHIPS</u></ul></b>

-For the author and category entities they have a mandatory relationship with the content as they must be included when creating and editing any content.
+As shown in the ERD, the author and category entities are foreign keys as they have a mandatory relationship with the content as they must be included when creating and editing any content.
 This provides a organised database where a user can search for a category or author and get any related content.
 The review and content entities don't have a mandatory relationship since it is the users choice as to whether they want to write a review or not, since you can't review or rate something if you haven't read the content.
 If the user is creating a review and they don't wish to leave a comment about the content then only the rating is NOT NULL, instead of having both NOT NULL and making the user write a comment.
 Only users can create a review, so someone must create an account to make a review of any content.

 ### One-to-Many Relationships:

 <u>User and Review</u>

 	- Each user can have many reviews.
 So for any of the content, they are able to write a review.
 This means that if they wish they can create one review or many reviews.
 They all write there own reviews.
+The Review table will have 'user_id' as a foreign key to establish the relationship.

 <u>Content and Review</u>

 	- Each piece of content can receive multiple reviews from multiple users.
 Each piece of content can have multiple reviews, but each review can be associated with only one piece of content.
-This is because you can't have one review relate to multiple pieces of content since the content is not the same.
+This is because you can't have one review relate to multiple pieces of content since the content is not the same. 'content_id' is a foreign key in the Review table to establish the relationship.

 <u>Content and Category</u>

 	- Multiple pieces of content can belong in the same category.
-This makes it easier when searching for written content.
+This makes it easier when searching for written content. 'category_id' is a foreign key in the Content table to establish the relationship.

 <u>Content and Author</u>

     - One author can publish multiple pieces of content.
-If a user likes an author then they look up all written content that they have written.
+If a user likes an author then they look up all written content that they have written. 'author_id' is a foreign key in the Author table to establish the relationship.

 <br>
 <br>